There are two types of people: those who pack their things two days before going on vacation and those who do it two hours before leaving home.

 Maybe you have additional things that you would put on this list.
 These can be things like medicines or other things you cannot live without.

 But it is essential never to stow the information associated with these cards in your wallet.
 Always remember your PIN passwords and keep other details in a digital wallet protected by a password.
-Never make copies of your cards because a physical copy of a card is one more thing to take care about.
+Never make copies of your cards because a physical copy of a card is one more thing to take care of.

 If you want to make fewer withdrawals of larger amounts, you should open a travel account with an institution where ATM fees are waived or refunded.
 But it is not very smart to carry around large amounts of cash.

 Even if you use credit cards in most cases, you should carry some cash if anything unexpected happens.
 You may enter a store or restaurant that does not accept credit cards, or you can get a better deal for cash.

 For this reason, always have enough cash for one day.
 Also, put some coins and small bills in your pocket for convenience.
 The majority of your cash should be safe ‒ in a money belt or under-clothing security pouch.

 There are many more documents that you may need on your vacation.
 Here are the most important ones:

 Even if you don’t plan on driving a car in a foreign country, your driver’s license can come in handy.
 You can use it for identification if you lose your passport.

 If you have an insurance client card, carry it with you.
 If something bad happens, most insurance providers will require you to provide this information before seeking treatment.

 You can create your emergency contact card very easily.
 It can be the size of a credit card, just big enough to contain emergency contact numbers.
 This list can include the contact numbers of your loved ones, financial institutions, consular services, and your emergency medical insurance administrator.
 Make sure to create a few copies, get them laminated, and have one of them in your wallet.